094459/newsletter-oss-projects/README.md

 [sso-sync-to-amazon-rds](https://aws-oss.beachgeek.co.uk/3e2) This project sets up AWS Lambda functions, Amazon EventBridge rule, Amazon VPC Endpoint for AWS IAM Identity Center (successor to AWS Single Sign-On), the related Security Groups and permissions necessary to automatically provision database users to the Amazon Relational Database Service (Amazon RDS) cluster using AWS Cloud Development Kit (AWS CDK).
 When a new user is created in IAM Identity Center and the user belongs to the group specified in a IAM_IDC_GROUP_NAME variable, EventBridge rule will trigger the Lambda function.
 The Lambda function will create a new user in a specified Amazon RDS cluster.
 The user will then be able to login to the database using their SSO username and IAM credentials.
 Adding a user to the configured group will trigger the Lambda function as well. (#178)

+**StsSamlDriver**

+[StsSamlDriver](https://aws-oss.beachgeek.co.uk/49d) is A Python-based SAML authentication handler for AWS STS that allows you to get temporary credentials using SAML to the AWS CLI, or an application written using an AWS SDK without the need to screen scrape or emulate a browser.(#207)

+**tailpipe**

+[tailpipe](https://aws-oss.beachgeek.co.uk/492) is an open source SIEM for instant log insights from our friends at Turbot, powered by DuckDB.
+It allows you to analyse millions of events in seconds, right from your terminal.
+Check out the README that includes more info include a nice video demo of this in works.
+Bob Tordella (who we have featured many times over the years in this newsletter), has put together a blog post too, which is a must read.
+Go check it out - [Query AWS CloudTrail Logs Locally with SQL](https://aws-oss.beachgeek.co.uk/494) (#207)

 **terraform-aws-vulne-soldier**

 [terraform-aws-vulne-soldier](https://aws-oss.beachgeek.co.uk/47f) is a new project from Victor Omolayo that provides an AWS EC2 vulnerability remediation tool designed to automate the process of patching nodes managed by AWS Systems Manager.
 He has put together a blog post, [vulne-soldier: AWS EC2 Vulnerability Remediation Tool](https://aws-oss.beachgeek.co.uk/47g) that provides more detail on the project and background as to why he created it as well as how to get started. (#206)